goodmike31/pl-asr-speech-data-survey/README.md

 ## Taxonomy
 - The dataset cards taxonomy consists of 57 attributes.
-- Each dataset is described ain terms of:
+- Each dataset is described in terms of:
-  - authorship, creation date, funding etc.
+  - authorship, creation date, funding, etc.
-  - availability, licensing, pricing etc.
+  - availability, licensing, pricing, etc.
   - content e.g. audio format, number of speakers recorded, meta-data distributions, etc.
-- Values of attributes not reported by dataset authors, publishers or researchers is recreated, when feasible (e.g. number of recordings)
+- Values of attributes not reported by dataset authors, publishers, or researchers are recreated, when feasible (e.g. number of recordings)
 - Full taxonomy is available [here](https://docs.google.com/spreadsheets/d/181EDfwZNtHgHFOMaKNtgKssrYDX4tXTJ9POMzBsCRlI/edit?usp=sharing).

 ## Limitations
+Collected meta-data organized into the catalog and used to draw findings is based on the information available online, mostly originating from datasets authors, language repositories, and scientific articles.
+In case any source values contain errors, resulting metrics and derived observations may be biased or not accurate as well.
+Additionally, despite of author’s best efforts to validate manually collected data before the publication, the catalog may contain inaccurate information resulting the curation-related error.
+The author hopes that making the catalog publicly available to the community will enable collective curation of the catalog and taxonomy, especially the correction of errors in the catalog meta-data.
+The author plans to reach out to dataset creators to discuss missing values, availability of datasets with unknown status, as well as licensing and re-usage of all existing datasets for the Polish ASR benchmarking purposes.
+Last but not least, all datasets available online were downloaded and are being analyzed automatically, to draw new insights data and verify values reported by the authors in the documentation.